 Seven Categories Of Food Enzymes

 - Amylase to break down starch

 - Lactase to break down dairy foods

 The Inflammatory Response

-The inflammatory response is normally an important mechanism for protecting the body from attack by invading organisms, faulty cells and trauma.
+The inflammatory response is usually an essential mechanism for protecting the body from attack by invading organisms, damaged cells and trauma.
 When the immune system becomes dysfunctional, it loses its ability to differentiate between innocuous and potentially dangerous substances.
 This dysfunction results in a wide array of autoimmune diseases such as rheumatoid arthritis, ulcerative colitis, allergies, psoriasis, uveitis, multiple sclerosis and some forms of cancer.

 Non-steroidal Anti-inflammatory Drugs (NSAIDs) And Their Side Effects